When I first got my leopard geckos I had so many worries, wondering if they were eating, if they ever left their hot hide and are they shedding?

 So my solution?
 Buy a camera to spy on them, of course!

-As you’ll know if you follow my Instagram (@leopardgeckocare) I post a lot of my leopard geckos’ night time activity which comes directly from my “GeckoCam.”
+As you’ll know if you follow my Instagram (@leopardgeckocare) I post my leopard geckos’ night time activity which comes directly from my “GeckoCam.”

 Here’s a bit about the camera I use…

-It’s by Zmodo and called the Mini Wifi Cam.
-I bought mine from Amazon for £49.99 but Amazon also stock plenty of other similar ones for cheaper.
+It’s by Zmodo and I bought mine from Amazon for £49.99 but Amazon also stock plenty of other similar ones for cheaper.

-Anyway, the Zmodo cam I have connects to an app on your phone which is called MeShare (iOS and Android), and you can watch a live stream from wherever you are once it’s connected to your wifi network.
+Anyway, the Zmodo cam I have connects to an app on your phone which is called MeShare (iOS and Android), and you can watch a live stream from wherever you are once it’s connected to your WiFi network.

 My favourite thing about it is that it has a day AND a night mode, so you can see your reptiles even in darkness.
 It will automatically switch between the different modes based on the lighting conditions.

-I had loads of trouble getting the app and camera connected to my wifi network, but the Zmodo pages were really good at helping me troubleshoot and eventually get it up and running.
+I had some trouble getting the app and camera connected to my WiFi network, but the Zmodo pages were really good at helping me troubleshoot and eventually get it up and running.